Home

 The liberal Catholic Church will not aid your healing because, it, along with the secular culture in which you live, holds out the false belief that being nice and accepting anything will bring utopia to earth.
 But no, that is all just an open door to demons who bring hell to earth.

 To find the peace you seek, you don’t need medication, you need truth.
 So begin with the truth.
 You hate your mother because she is a spiritual fraud.
 Admit it.
 She is a fraud.
 Then bring that pain to God.
-Admit that your hatred too is an evil.
+But also admit that your anger is wrong.
 Relinquish it.
 Then leave the justice to God.
 Then, secure in His justice, set about living a holy life yourself to protect yourself from the evil, fraud, and lies attacking you.

 Related pages: